tzhongyan/photo-serve/README.md

 # photo-serve
-Uploading and serving photo using express and multer
+Uploading and serving photo using on simple node app

+# Actually
+It serves all types of files.